- Accommodation included

 - Tickets included

-New Zealand is one of the world’s top vacation destinations, offering a variety of tourist attractions for both adventure junkies and first-time travelers looking to experience the natural wonder of New Zealand’s beauty.
-From the famous Wildlife Cruises in Christchurch to the Dart River Jet safaris in Queenstown, there is a wide range of attractions for all types of visitors.
+Welcome to a truly spectacular adventure tour in New Zealand, one of the world’s top vacation destinations.
+New Zealand offers a variety of tourist attractions for both adventure junkies and first-time travelers looking to experience the natural wonder of New Zealand’s beauty.

-The best way to experience all of the fantastic attractions New Zealand has to offer is on your favorite car or motorcycle.
-Prepare yourself for an amazing ride on great roads through an amazingly beautiful country.
-The tour is specially developed for those who want to explore fully all New Zealand has to offer.
-We ride on the best roads on both islands and visit all the best attractions, cities and local treasures.
+The best way to experience all of the amazing attractions New Zealand has to offer is on your favorite car or motorcycle.
+Prepare yourself for a breathtaking ride on great roads through an amazingly beautiful country.
+The tour is packed with unique attractions and natural scenery which you hardly can imagine before you see them for yourself.

 |DEPARTURE TIME||Please arrive at least 1 hour before tour start|